ThomasMDavis/js-util/README.md

-# js-util
+# JS Util

-A collection of modern util functions for working with JavaScript projects.
+Collection of modern util functions for working with JavaScript projects.